erykjj/jwpublib/README.md

 Simply download the "Latest release" and **tap/double-click the downloaded file** (on Windows, you can also drag and drop the file into the "Library" section of the JW Library app).
 It will appear in the **"Guidelines"** section (*Library* → *DOWNLOADED* tab → *Guidelines* section).

+These publications ***will not* update** automatically.
+You will need to check for updates here, and if a newer release is available, download and install it.

 The material provided here is ***not* copyrighted**; it is in the **Public Domain**.
 However, the production code/methods ***cannot* be shared**; the same goes for the source material — you can find it all online.
 Thanks for understanding and for not insisting.

 ____